dimanu-py/design-patterns/state_pattern/README.md

 ![State Pattern class diagram](/assets/images/state_pattern_class_diagram.png "Extracted from Head First Design Patterns book")

-In the image we can see the Command Pattern is composed of two main components:
+In the image we can see the State Pattern is composed of two main components:
 1. **Context**: the object whose state is changing.
 It has the methods to perform the state transitions but delegates this behavior to other classes.
 2. **State**: defines what methods each concrete state will need to overwrite.